FAQ

 The fee for your initial consultation will depend on the condition for which you are seeing Dr Morris and your treatment plan moving forward.

 Payment is due at the time of consultation via EFTPOS and major credit/debit cards.
+Medicare rebates may apply.

-No. Usually, all procedures and surgeries are performed in the sterile environment of the endoscopy suite or operating theatre where the appropriate staff and equipment are at the ready.
-As part of your consultation, Dr Morris may need to perform a “sigmoidoscopy” as part of your examination.
+No. All procedures and surgeries conducted by our doctors are performed in the sterile environment of the endoscopy suite or operating theatre where the appropriate staff and equipment are at the ready.

 A Sigmoidoscopy is an examination of the sigmoid colon and rectum (via a rigid sigmoidoscope).
 Dr Morris will determine the need for a sigmoidoscopy during your initial consultation.
 This applies to rectal conditions only and does not apply to general surgical conditions.